afrut/learn-gcp/notes.md

 - A **Managed Instance Groups** (MIG) is a group of virtual machines that were created based on a template.
 Machines are all of the same type.
 Supports autoscaling.
 - An **Unmanaged instance group** is a group of virtual machines that were not created based on a template.
 Machines can be of different types.
 Does NOT support autoscaling.
 - **Shielded VMs** offer verifiable integrity of your Compute Engine VM instances, so you can be confident your instances haven't been compromised by boot- or kernel-level malware or rootkits.
+- **Pre-emptible VMs** are virtual machines that are excess capacity.
+They are available at discounts but can be stopped (pre-empted) when CE needs to reclaim capacity.
+- A **sole-tenant** node is a server that is dedicated to hosting your project's VMs only.

 ### Cloud Functions
 - `gcloud functions deploy` is used to create a cloud function.